-Another strategy for product differentiation is your message, but in the retail environment you have very little space to express it.
-For the most part, your message is conveyed through signage.
+Another strategy for product differentiation is your message.
+But in the retail environment, you have very little space to express it.
+For the most part, you convey your message through signage.
 Typical shelf signage which appears under your products on the shelf cannot be more than 4 inches wide by 4 inches long.
-In some cases even that may be too large.
+In some cases, even that may be too large.
 Shelf signs don’t want to be so long, for instance, that they block access to the products on the shelf below yours or the store will not allow them.
 Furthermore, your shelf signage is the easiest advertising materials for your competition to remove.

 This is why you want to keep your message short, sweet, and compelling.
 It must be easy to read.
 Many successful brand builders have distinguished their products with one-liners.
 These include slogans, catchphrases, descriptions, and endorsements.
 Terms like, “the best,” “lowest-priced,” “the highest value,” “the largest volume,” “the original,” or “the highest quality” are examples of short messages that can distinguish your products on small signs.

 In the retail market, nothing differentiates your product more than a floor display – the bigger the better!
 You may have to stand in line to get a floor display or a display facing the cash registers where everybody has to wait to be checked out.
-But it’s well worth it because customers will be more likely to see your products and you will have a much larger display pieces to convey your message.
+But it’s well worth it because customers will be more likely to see your products.
+And you will have a much larger display piece to convey your message.
 Even here, you should be frugal with your words, explode your logo, celebrate your name, and get one compelling message across.